lm-kbc/dataset2024/README.md

 ## News

+- 22.4.2024: Release of dataset v1.0
-- 25.3.2024: Release of preliminary dataset v0.1, evaluation script, GPT-baseline
+- 25.3.2024: Release of preliminary evaluation script and GPT-baseline

 ## Challenge overview